obvgab/kinzoku/README.md

  - Compress class files into more abstract files
  - (2) ~~Set enums to have primitive WGPUTypes, that way no conversion is necessary (removes all the calls to constructors and .rawValues)~~

- - Make functions with callbacks (presumably async) into actual swift async functions
+ - Make functions with callbacks (presumably async) into actual Swift async functions
  - (3) ~~Eventually exclude the header files, because we basically define it ourselves in this file~~
    - ~~Would also remove all dependencies from the project, which is nice.
 WgpuHeaders would be irrelevent~~
    - ~~Callbacks can become regular closures probably~~